scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 Without justifiable answers to the above, ad hoc definitions have governed the use of replicability and reproducibility.
-Yet to the quantiatively minded a "I know reproducibility when I see it" apporach falls short.
+Yet to the quantitatively minded a "I know reproducibility when I see it" approach falls short.
 Thus the science of science, at least in the computational sphere, has much work remaining.

-Even with the reproduction/replication dilema, the flmake reproduce command *is* a reproducibility tool.
-This is because it takes the opposite approcah to Brown's VM-based replication.
-Though the environment is captured within the decsription file, flmake reproduce does not attempt to recreate this original environment at all.
-The previous enviroment information is simply there for posterity and to help uncover any discrepencies which may arrise.
+Even with the reproduction/replication dilemma, the flmake reproduce command *is* a reproducibility tool.
+This is because it takes the opposite approach to Brown's VM-based replication.
+Though the environment is captured within the description file, flmake reproduce does not attempt to recreate this original environment at all.
+The previous environment information is simply there for posterity and to help uncover any discrepancies which may arise.
 User specific settings on the reproducing machine are maintained.
 This includes but is not limited to which compiler is used.

-The claim that Brown's work and flmake reproduce represent paragons of replicability and reproducbibility respectively may be easily challenged.
+The claim that Brown's work and flmake reproduce represent paragons of replicability and reproducibility respectively may be easily challenged.
 The author, like Brown himself, does not presuppose to have all - or even partially satisfactory - answers.
 What is presented here, therefore, is an attempt to frame the discussion and bound the option space of possibilities.
-Doing so with conrete code examples is preferable to continuing to debate this issue in the abstract.
+Doing so with concrete code examples is preferable to continuing to debate this issue in the abstract.

 Conclusions & Future Work